Volunteer Q&A with Hadiza

 4. Did you notice an improvement in your pupil’s confidence throughout the course of your tutoring?
 If yes, what was it like at the start, and now?

-Maria has definitely gained a lot more confidence, not only is she more comfortable to make mistakes she is quick to correct herself and readjust issues she might make when reading unfamiliar words.
+Maria has definitely gained a lot more confidence, not only is she more comfortable to make mistakes she is quick to correct herself when reading unfamiliar words.
 It’s nice to see her attempt things even if she’s not completely sure about them – and a lot her guesses with pronunciation are actually spot on!

 5. Has volunteering with Jacari contributed to and shaped your university experience in any way?
 If yes, how so?